broccolihero13/tableTaker/README.md

 - It only runs locally on the browser.
 - It **reads CSV files only** to populate tables on the active tab.
 - It **writes nothing** beyond table cell values using `input.value` or `innerText`.
-- A single local setting is stored (using `browser.storage.sync`) to exclude certain websites from automatic activation.

 ---